Control Wiring - Switch Types | Toggle, Push Button, Selector Switch, Etc.

 Though it may seem strange to cover this elementary electrical topic at such a late stage in this book series, I do so because the chapters that follow explore an older realm of digital technology based on mechanical switch contacts rather than solid-state gate circuits, and a thorough understanding of switch types is necessary for the undertaking.
 Learning the function of switch-based circuits at the same time that you learn about solid-state logic gates makes both topics easier to grasp, and sets the stage for an enhanced learning experience in Boolean algebra, the mathematics behind digital logic circuits.

-The simplest type of switch is one where two electrical conductors are brought in contact with each other by the motion of an actuating mechanism.
+The simplest type of switch is called a contact block where two electrical conductors are brought in contact with each other by the motion of an actuating mechanism.
 Other switches are more complex, containing electronic circuits able to turn on or off depending on some physical stimulus (such as light or magnetic field) sensed.
 In any case, the final output of any switch will be (at least) a pair of wire-connection terminals that will either be connected together by the switch's internal contact mechanism ("closed"), or not connected together ("open").

 Any switch designed to be operated by a person is generally called a hand switch, and they are manufactured in several varieties: